Energy

 • 137 campus buildings have real-time energy use dashboards to visualize cumulative impact of individual energy savings and identify anomalies and malfunctions quickly.

-• On-site solar power is located at six campus locations and more on-site solar installations are in planning.
+• Six campus locations use on-site solar power, and more on-site solar installations are in planning.

 STARS Performance Overview